RedisLabs/redislabs-docs/content/rc/accounts/account-settings.md

 ## Integration settings

 The **Integration** section includes settings that help you manage the integration of your Redis Cloud account with your underlying cloud provider.
-For example, subscriptions hosted on AWS can [map their accounts]({{<relref "/rc/administration/aws-zone-mapping">}}) to specific availability zones.
+Specific settings vary according to the cloud provider.

-If this section doesn't appear on the **Account Settings** screen, it generally means that there aren't any settings to manage for the current account.
+If this section doesn't appear on the **Account Settings** screen, it generally means that there aren't any integration settings to manage.

 ## Save or discard changes

-Few account settings can be changed; however, you can update a few details, such as **Time Zone**, **MFA enforcement**, and AWS availability zone mapping.
+Few account settings can be changed; however, you can update a few details, such as **Time Zone** and **MFA enforcement**.
+Available settings vary according to your subscription and the underlying cloud provider.

 Use the **Save changes** button to save changes or **Discard changes** to revert them.